Kong/kong/CONTRIBUTING.md

 - **style**: Changes that do not affect the meaning of the code (white-space trimming, formatting, etc...)
 - **perf**: A code change that significantly improves performance
-- **refactor**: A code change that neither fixes a bug nor adds a feature, and is too big to be considered just `perf`
+- **refactor**: A code change that neither fixes a bug or adds a feature, and is too big to be considered just `perf`
 - **chore**: Maintenance changes related to code cleaning that isn't considered part of a refactor, build process updates, dependency bumps, or